telstra/MessagingAPI-SDK-python/README.md

 ```

 This should be done before any interactions requiring authentication, such as
-sending a SMS.
+sending a message.

 ## Free Trial

 Telstra offers a free trial for the messaging API to help you evaluate whether
 it meets your needs.
 There are some restrictions that apply compared to the
-full API, including a maximum number of SMS that can be sent and requiring the
+full API, including a maximum number of messages that can be sent and requiring the
-registration of a limited number of destinations before SMS can be sent to that
+registration of a limited number of destinations before a message can be sent to that
 destination.
 For more information, please see here:
 <https://dev.telstra.com/content/messaging-api#tag/Free-Trial>.